TomasKypta/android-lang-tool/README.md

 * The first column contains string keys
 * The second column contains matching regex (can contain capture groups) as defined by Java Pattern documentation
 * The third column contains replacement (can contain capture groups)
+* The optional fourth column can constain comma separated list of allowed languages (the transformation is applied only for these languages).

+### Format of mixed list file

+* The first column contains string keys